Classic Albums - Use Your Illusion II

 12. "You Could Be Mine"

 "You Could Be Mine" is a hard-hitting rock track with aggressive guitar riffs and a high-energy solo.
 The song is in the key of F# minor, and the solo uses the F# minor pentatonic and blues scales.
-Slash's playing is characterized by fast alternate picking, legato runs, and string bending, making the solo a thrilling ride.
+Slash's playing is characterised by fast alternate picking, legato runs, and string bending, making the solo a thrilling ride.

 13. "Don't Cry" (Alternate Lyrics)